What is diabetes?

 There are three major types of diabetes:

-- Type 2 diabetes is far more common than Type 1 and makes up most diabetes cases.
-It usually occurs in adulthood, but young people are increasingly being diagnosed with this disease, which is caused by the pancreas not making enough insulin to keep blood glucose levels normal, often because the body does not respond well to insulin.
-Many people with Type 2 diabetes do not know they have it, although it is a serious condition.
-Type 2 diabetes is becoming more common due to sedentary lifestyles and the prevalence of obesity.
+Type 2 diabetes is far more common than Type 1 and makes up most cases of diabetes.
+It usually occurs in adulthood, but young people are increasingly being diagnosed with this disease.
+Quite often, these people actually produce excessive amounts of insulin but are unable to properly utilize it.
+This is often seen in overweight or obese individuals who are eating large amounts of sugar and simple carbohydrates and the pancreas is pumping out plenty of insulin but the body has become insensitive to it.
+In other words, the insulin being produced is no longer very effective.
+In some cases, type 2 diabetes is caused by the pancreas not producing enough insulin to keep blood glucose levels normal.
+Many people with type 2 diabetes do not know they have it, although it is a serious condition.
+This type of diabetes is becoming more common due to sedentary lifestyles and the prevalence of obesity.
 Other risk factors include family history, development of gestational diabetes or the delivery of a baby weighing more than nine pounds, heart disease, high blood cholesterol, polycystic ovary disease and previous impaired glucose tolerance.
 Some ethnic groups, particularly African Americans, Native Americans, Asians, Pacific Islanders and Hispanic Americans, seem to be most affected.

-- Gestational diabetes is high blood glucose that develops at any time during pregnancy in a woman who does not have diabetes.
-Women who have gestational diabetes are at high risk of Type 2 diabetes and cardiovascular disease later in life.
+Gestational diabetes is high blood glucose that develops at any time during pregnancy in a woman who does not have diabetes.
+Women who have gestational diabetes are at high risk of Type 2 diabetes and cardiovascular disease later in life, unless they make a conscious effort to modify their lifestyle and diet.

 - Blurry vision